Best Secure Client Portals for Tax Practices in 2026

 Driving Client Adoption: Proven Strategies

 The biggest challenge with client portals is getting clients to actually use them.
 Many clients, especially those who have been emailing documents for years, will resist the change despite the security benefits.
-Here is how to drive adoption successfully:
+These strategies consistently improve adoption rates.

 Make It Easier Than Email

-Position the portal as easier and more convenient than email attachments.
-Highlight features that genuinely improve the client experience: drag-and-drop upload is simpler than navigating email attachment dialogs, document organization means they can find their prior-year return instantly, and secure messaging means they can ask tax questions without waiting for your office to open.
+Position the portal as more convenient than email attachments — not just more secure.
+Highlight features that genuinely improve the client experience: drag-and-drop upload is simpler than navigating email attachment dialogs, document organization means they can find their prior-year return in seconds, and secure messaging lets them ask tax questions without waiting for your office to open.
+Enable mobile uploads and test thoroughly — over 60% of clients will attempt to upload documents from a mobile device.
+If the mobile experience is poor (tiny upload buttons, no camera integration, confusing navigation), clients will abandon the process and call your office instead.

 Lead by Example

 Have all partners and senior staff transition their own personal tax documents via the portal first.
-When clients ask about the change, you can speak from personal experience: "I use it for my own tax documents—it took me 2 minutes to set up, and now I just snap photos of my tax forms and upload them directly from my phone."
+When clients ask about the change, you can speak from direct experience: "I use it for my own documents — it took me two minutes to set up, and now I just snap photos of my tax forms and upload from my phone."
+Authentic firsthand experience is more persuasive than any marketing language.

 Common Portal Implementation Mistakes to Avoid